canonical/lxd/doc/reference/devices_nic.md

 - [`p2p`](nic-p2p): Creates a virtual device pair, putting one side in the instance and leaving the other side on the host.
 - [`routed`](nic-routed): Creates a virtual device pair to connect the host to the instance and sets up static routes and proxy ARP/NDP entries to allow the instance to join the network of a designated parent interface.

-The available device options depend on the NIC type and are listed in the tables in the following sections.
+The available device options depend on the NIC type and are listed in the following sections.

 (nic-bridged)=
 ### `nictype`: `bridged`